PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (6-8 hours/week):**

-- Assist in the scoring of 5 assignments spread out over the term

-- Assist in the scoring of lecture or guest speaker reflections or book reports
+- Office hours (some in person, some Zoom) to assist with weekly problem sets and labs.
+  This would normally be afternoon and evening before psets due (Wednesday) and labs (Sunday).
+  Psets and labs are all done by Thanksgiving.

+- Checking problem sets and labs for errors, lack of precision, etc., before they are posted.

 **Requirements:**

-- Must have taken the class and gotten B+ (by default),
-- Must have prior experience as a UCA (in this course),
+- Must understand basics of CS; 126 should be enough but more is better
+- Must have some familiarity with HTML, JavaScript (minimal), Python, Colab
-- Must be COS majors,
+- Must be patient and empathetic with a non-technical population
-- Must be specific applicant(s) that have contacted Prof. Brian Kernighan
+- Must attend almost all lectures (MW 1:30-2:50)